Feyerabend/cc/ch07/addition/signals/README.md

 what matters is that a receiver can extract meaning from the variation.

 *Time-domain signals* change with time.
-A microphone converts air pressure variations into a voltage that fluctuates thousands of times per second -- that voltage waveform is a time-domain signal.
+A microphone converts air pressure variations into a voltage that fluctuates thousands of times per second-- that voltage waveform is a time-domain signal.
 An electrocardiogram records the heart's electrical activity as a function of time.
 A gyroscope in a phone reports angular velocity moment by moment.